PrismLibrary/Prism/README.md

 A detailed overview of each assembly per package is available [here](Documentation/DownloadandSetupPrism.md#overview-of-assemblies).

 # Prism Template Pack
-Get the latest snippets, item templates, and projects templates for dveloping WPF, UWP, and Xamarin.Forms applications with Prism from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/e7b6bde2-ba59-43dd-9d14-58409940ffa0).
+Get the latest snippets, item templates, and projects templates for developing WPF, UWP, and Xamarin.Forms applications with Prism from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/e7b6bde2-ba59-43dd-9d14-58409940ffa0).

 # Samples
 We have both a development sandbox (frequently changing) and stable samples for using Prism with WPF, UWP and Xamarin Forms.
 An overview of the samples can be found [here](Sandbox/README.md).